yegor256/dynamo-archive/README.md

 ## Archive and Restore AWS Dynamo DB Table

-This is a simple Node.js script that archives an entire [AWS Dynamo DB](http://aws.amazon.com/dynamodb/) table to console in JSON format.
+There are two simple Node.js scripts that archive and restore an entire [AWS Dynamo DB](http://aws.amazon.com/dynamodb/) table in JSON format.

 Install it first (I assume you have [node.js](http://nodejs.org/) and